Incorporating NODE with Pre-trained Neural Differential Operator for Learning Dynamics: Algorithm: NDO-NODE

 Theorem \ref{thm1} shows that the upper bound of $\rho({\dot{h}}_{\text{NDO}},\dot{h})$ depends on three factors: the approximation error of $z(t)$ (measured by both the $L_1$ distance between $z(t)$ and $h(t)$ and the $L_1$ distance between $\dot{z}(t)$ and $\dot{h}(t)$), the smoothness of the NN model $L_{NN}$ and the optimization error on the training data $z$, i.e., $\rho(\dot{z}_{\text{NDO}},\dot{z})$.
-As the library becomes large, the approximation error have chances to become small but the optimization will become hard (which may cause the increase of $\rho(\dot{z}_{\text{NDO}},\dot{z})$).
-Therefore, if we properly set the library that can balance the approximation ability and the optimization efficiency, it can well approximate the ground truth derivatives.
+As the library becomes large, the approximation error has chances to become small but the optimization will become hard (which may cause the increase of $\rho(\dot{z}_{\text{NDO}},\dot{z})$).
+Because our library is constructed by the basis functions that can universally approximate any continuous functions, it can well approximate the ground truth derivatives with more bases.
+Moreover, Theorem \ref{thm1} can be easily extended to $h(t)\in\mathbb{R}^d$, because all the $d$ outputs are functions of time $t$.
+More details can be found in Appendix.